The Secrets of SMART Goal Setting – Examples

 Bad Smart Goal Example: I want to my increase my Thought Leadership Seminars

-Good Smart Goal Example: I want to increase next quarters Thought Leadership seminars by 15%
+Good Smart Goal Example for Work: I want to increase next quarters Thought Leadership seminars by 15%

 Avoid setting unrealistic goals.
 Always ensure that it is possible to achieve the goals that you have set for yourself.
 If you set a goal that you have no hope of achieving, you will end up feeling demoralized and your confidence is likely to be eroded.

 However, this does not mean that you set goals that are way too easy to achieve.
 If you accomplish a goal for which you didn’t have to work hard, it may not be in your best favour, as it may make you fearful of setting future goals that carry higher level of risk.